-The Bonds are obligations of the District and are not obligations of the State of Texas, Harris County, Montgomery County, Waller County, the City of Houston, the City of Tomball, the City of Conroe, the City of Willis, the City of Cut and Shoot, or any entity other than the District.
+The Bonds are obligations of the District and are not obligations of the State of Texas, Harris County, Montgomery County, Waller County, Houston, Tomball, Conroe, Willis, Cut and Shoot, or any entity other than the District.
 The Bonds are payable from a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property within the District.
 See "THE BONDS - Source of and Security for Payment."
 The investment quality of the Bonds depends on the ability of the District to collect all taxes levied against the taxable property within the District and, in the event of foreclosure of the District's tax lien, on the marketability of the property and the ability of the District to sell the property at a price sufficient to pay taxes levied by the District and by other overlapping taxing authorities.
 The District cannot and does not make any representations that over the life of the Bonds the taxable property within the District will accumulate or maintain taxable values sufficient to maintain property taxes to pay debt service at current levels.